spencertipping/wumber/design/contouring.md

 We need to be able to infer error nonlocally: a cell _near_ some error should be able to indicate expected error in another location.
 This suggests that our error is a distribution we'll discover as we go, which might break stuff.
 It's awkward to update everything in a priority queue when we learn new things.

-We can get around this a little if we make the rule that nobody can decrease error.
-Then it's "modify N head elements", not "modify every element" -- and I think the overhead is justifiable.
+...so rather than have any sort of continuous distribution, maybe we just attribute error directly to un-bisected cells and maintain them in a spatial index.
+Then updates are _O(log n)_: find by spatial index, unheap, reheap.

+I also like this idea because it lets the user iteratively refine the mesh.